abdulwahabse/audiophile-ecommerce/README.md

 #### React

-I learned how to create small and reusable components in React.
-By breaking down the user interface into smaller pieces, I was able to easily manage and compose these components to build the complete project.
-This approach not only improved the modularity and maintainability of the code but also enhanced the overall user experience of the application.
+Throughout the development of this project, I not only learned how to create modular React components but also how to effectively manage the routing of different pages within a Single Page Application (SPA).
+To accomplish this, I made use of React Router, a popular routing library for React.

+React Router allowed me to define and configure routes for different pages or views in my application.
+By mapping URLs to specific components, I was able to create a seamless navigation experience for users, ensuring that the appropriate content is rendered based on the current URL.

+By incorporating React Router into my project, I gained valuable knowledge in managing routing in a React-based SPA, enhancing the overall user experience and making the application feel more like a traditional multi-page website.

 #### SASS and BEM Methodology